strongloop/tracing-example-app/README.md

 click it and choose `push license` to validate your StrongLoop license.

 Go back to the main menu and choose tracing.
 To start tracing, toggle the on/off switch to the on position.
-You should see some graphs load, but not much will be happening as the server we started isn't doing much.
+You should see some graphs load, but the data won't fluctuate because the process we started earlier is not handling any requests yet.

 Create some variation in the graphs by running the [`./send-request` script](send-request) to make repeated curl requests to the server: